The Cosmic-ray Knee as a Local Signature of Nearby PeVatrons: The characteristics of a knee-producing source

 \section{The characteristics of a knee-producing source}

 We next investigate the properties of a nearby source that could play a significant role in shaping the cosmic-ray knee.
 As a fiducial configuration, we place the source at a distance of 1~kpc in the direction of the Galactic center.
 We consider four source ages: $t_{\rm age}=$~10~kyr, 100~kyr, 1~Myr, and 10~Myr.
 To enable a fair comparison among these cases, we inject the same proton spectrum, which is a power-law spectrum with a cutoff at the knee's energy, $dN/dE\propto E^{-2}\exp(-E/3\,{\rm PeV})$, and fix the total proton energy, integrated from the proton rest mass to 100~PeV, to $W_p = 10^{51}$~erg.
-The proton emission is assumed to be continuous at a constant rate over the entire source lifetime, which is taken to be equal to the source age, $\Delta t = t_{\rm age}$.
+The proton emission is assumed to be continuous at a constant rate over the entire source duration.
+For active sources, this source duration is taken to be equal to the source age, $\Delta t = t_{\rm age}$.
+Relic sources, which are no longer producing cosmic rays with $\Delta t < t_{\rm age}$, are discussed in Appendix~\ref{appendix:sourceLifetime}.